ClusterHQ/flocker/docs/advanced/configuration.rst

 .. note::

-   Focker does not yet support the entire range of configuration directives available in Fig.
+   Flocker does not yet support the entire range of configuration directives available in Fig.
    The parameters currently supported to define an application in Fig syntax are:

 - ``image``